Jul 29, 2019 | Guest Experience | Reading Time: 4 minutes

 So it is not enough to reshape your website and think that every question will be answered there.
 After all, clients don’t want to waste time looking for information in every tab and the most important: they want answers fast and easy.

 That is why it said that we don’t read online; we skim.
 That is connected to the “decision fatigue” people talk about.
-As modern life becomes ever more connected, consumers are bombarded with an exhausting array of choices and offers which continues to grow.
+As modern life becomes ever more connected, consumers are bombarded with an exhausting array of choices and offers which continue to grow.

 Chats, human or bot, gives the user the experience they expect, providing interaction with them.
 They help users to find what they are looking for, increasing the chances of booking and of returning.